GreenAntTech/JSphere/09_ELEM_GETTING_STARTED.md

     js install-types
     ```

 The server downloads the `jsphere.d.ts` file and places it into the `/server` folder of your main application package (e.g., `my-project/server`)., providing type definitions for the `ServerContext`.
+It aslo downloads the `element.d.ts file and places it into the `/shared` folder of the you main application package (e.g., `my-project/shared`).

 ## Verification